 For example, according to the IEA, lighting ranks among the major end-uses in global power demand.
 Lighting represents 650 mtoe of primary energy consumption and 2550 TWh of electricity consumption in 2005.This means that grid-based electric lighting is equivalent to 19% of total global electricity production.
 The statistics supplied by the IEA report (2006) shows that lighting requires as much electricity as is produced by all gas-fired generation or 1265 power plants.
 Of this amount the major consumption sector is commercial at 43% followed by residential at 31%, industrial (18%), and outdoor stationary sources at 8%.These statistics refer to on-grid sources.
 Through the resulting energy efficiency, an installed BEMS, would be able to lower the lighting requirements of the building in which it is installed.
 For instance, the BEMS can turn off lights in rooms where there are no occupants for a certain period of time.

-Table 2 summarises the main benefits and disadvantages to the BEMS technology.
+Table 2 summarises the main benefits and disadvantages of the Building Energy Management Systems (BEMS) technology.

 |Increased energy efficiency||Higher initial costs for design and installation|